-- 1. A university cumulative grade point average of 3.0 or higher at the time of application, which includes fall semester grades of the junior year, and prior to matriculating into the professional phase. - 2.
-A pre-professional course grade point average of 3.0 or higher at the time of application, which includes fall semester grades of the junior year, and prior to matriculating into the professional phase.
+- A university cumulative grade point average of 3.2 or higher at the time of application, which includes fall semester grades of the junior year, and prior to matriculating into the professional phase. - 2.
+A pre-professional course grade point average of 3.2 or higher at the time of application, which includes fall semester grades of the junior year, and prior to matriculating into the professional phase.
 Pre-professional courses include: - 1.
 4 semesters of Biology, either BIO120/125 or ANP130/140 and ANP402/403 - 2.
-2 semesters of Chemistry, either CHE101/102 or CHE109/110 - 3.
+2 semesters of Chemistry, either CHE101/102 or CHE109/110 or CHE203/204 - 3.
 2 semesters of Physics, either PHY101/102 or PHY203/204 - 4.
 1 semester of Psychology, either PSY101 or higher.
 Up to one additional psychology course, at a 200-level or higher, will be included in the pre-professional GPA calculation if completed. - 3.
-A minimum course grade of "C" is required in all course work used to calculate pre-professional GPA. - 4.
+A minimum course grade of "C" is required in all course work used to calculate the pre-professional GPA. - 4.
 A maximum of one course within the pre-professional, prerequisite coursework (i.e., biology, chemistry, physics, and psychology) may be a repeated and used in the pre-professional GPA calculation.
-Any Carroll undergraduate credit with an earned C, D, or F grade can be retaken at Carroll and will be used in the GPA calculation(s).
+Any Carroll undergraduate credit with an earned C, D, or F grade can be retaken at Carroll and will be used in the GPA calculation(s). - 5.
+Successful completion of the following prior to the start of Year I of the professional phase of the program.
+All items under 1, 2, and 3 below are due by mid-January junior year: - Carroll University Graduate Studies On-line Application for the Doctor of Physical Therapy Program Professional Phase. - 2.
+Supplemental Application Materials, which include: - 1.
+Clinical Experience Documentation form(s): Participation in a minimum of two clinical observation experiences from two different types of physical therapy practice settings which include inpatient acute care, inpatient rehab/sub-acute rehab facility, nursing home facility/extended care, outpatient freestanding PT or hospital clinic, school/pre-school, industrial/occupational health, or home health.
+A Clinical Experience Documentation form must be submitted to the admission office and experiences must be completed under licensed physical therapists.
+Two different practice settings with a minimum of 16 total hours is required. - Three Letters of Reference: specifically, one from a licensed physical therapist, one from a university professor, and one from a non-family member that attests to the student's character.